devosmitachatterjee2018/DataCleaningTool/README.md

 ### Application installation ###
 **Standalone Desktop App.**
 1. Download [Standalone Desktop App/for_redistribution.zip](https://github.com/devosmitachatterjee2018/DataCleaningTool/blob/main/Standalone%20Desktop%20App/for_redistribution.zip) and unzip it to a preferred location.
-2. Run DataCleaningTool.exe and follow instructions.
+2. Run ``DataCleaningTool.exe" and follow instructions.
 If not already present, the MATLAB Compiler Runtime (mcr) R2018b will be downloaded from the web and installed automatically.

 **MATLAB App.** Add folder to the search directory of Matlab.